marioo217/artificer-mortis-engineer/README.md

   Drag the linked Zombie or Flesh Golem to your Actors tab.
   Then you just have to edit in the extra life, damage, speed and everything else necessary (probably there's a way to make it automatic but I didn't know how to do it sorry).

+- The damage on death of the zombie and flesh golem are in their respective features (Galvanized Flesh and Flesh Titan).

 - I added Witch Bolt, it isn't by default at foundry for some reason.
 Also Negative Energy Flood, as that spell is from Xanathar's Guide.

 - When you reach lv.
 5 don't forget to add System Overload to your zombies!